salleuska/fastCPPP/README.md

 # fastCPPP

-Supplementary code for the paper [Computational methods for fast Bayesian hierarchical model assessment via calibrated posterior p-values](https://arxiv.org/abs/2306.04866).
+Supplementary code for the paper "Computational methods for fast Bayesian hierarchical model assessment via calibrated posterior p-values."

-The CPPP procedure is implemented using the `nimble` software and is compatible with other models written using the `nimble` language.
-More info about this is given in `CPPPfunctions/README.md`.
+The CPPP procedure is implemented using the `nimble` software and compatible with other models written using the `nimble` language.
+The code in this repository has been written for the purpose of running different experiments for the manuscript.
+There are some plans to extend this to be broadly accessible and user friendly in the future.

+## Note for review

+This folder comes with some pre-computed `.rds` results for the newcomb example to allow to reproduce figures in the manuscript as running the script `2_runMonteCarloCPPP.R ` is computationally intensive.
+E.md`.

 ## Preliminaries